kevin8999/Rebuild-Society/GitHub/00 - Introduction/START HERE.md

 4. **Cells**: The cells contain descriptive information that provides context about the food sources and their locations.

 ## End of Introduction
 Congratulations, you've reached the end of the introduction!
-At this point, we recommend checking out the [Dictionary](../99%20-%20Unsorted%20Files/Dictionary.md) in case you encounter a word that you do not understand.
+At this point, we recommend checking out the [Dictionary](../../99%20-%20Unsorted%20Files/Dictionary.md) in case you encounter a word that you do not understand.
 ### Next Steps

 > [!important]
-> If you are accessing this repository digitally, please see [How to Main Digital Access to Repository](How%20to%20Main%20Digital%20Access%20to%20Repository.md).
+> If you are accessing this repository digitally, please see [How to Maintain Digital Access to Repository](How%20to%20Maintain%20Digital%20Access%20to%20Repository.md).
 >
 > If you are accessing this repository via a machine that emits light, you are using a digital device.

-If you know how to read a book, please move on to [Introduction to Mathematics](Mathematics/0%20-%20Introduction%20to%20Mathematics.md) and [1 - Basic Mathematics](Mathematics/1%20-%20Basic%20Mathematics.md).
+If you know how to read a book, please move on to [Introduction to Mathematics](../Mathematics/0%20-%20Introduction%20to%20Mathematics.md) and [1 - Basic Mathematics](../Mathematics/1%20-%20Basic%20Mathematics.md).
 They will teach you how to read Arabic numerals, which will be needed when navigating a book.

 From here, we recommend you read [How to Read a Book](Minimum%20Skills/How%20to%20Read%20a%20Book.md) if you do not know how to read a book.
 Most information in this repository is stored inside a book, so it is very important to learn how to read a book.

-We also strongly recommend reading [Learning How to Learn](../99%20-%20Unsorted%20Files/Learning%20How%20to%20Learn.md).
+We also strongly recommend reading [Learning How to Learn](../../99%20-%20Unsorted%20Files/Learning%20How%20to%20Learn.md).
 Due to the vastness of human knowledge, it is almost guaranteed that you may end up learning something out of this repository, no matter how knowledgeable you think you are.